-The WMP risk pool consists of three options: The Seclect and Prime options performed better than budget in 2020, while the Link option failed to achieve budget expectations.
-While there was an overall deterioration of the risk pool, this was offset by the change in claims patterns due to the impact of COVID-19 and the national lockdown.
+The WMP risk pool consists of three options: The Prime option performed better than budget in 2021, while the Link and Select options failed to achieve budget expectations.
+While there was an overall deterioration of the risk pool, a return to normalised claims patterns together with the impact of COVID-19, adversely affected the performance of the risk pool.